-We are thrilled to announce the official premiere of the now fully restored Fox Tucson Theatre Might Wurlitzer Organ on October 30, 2021.
-This Wurlitzer was originally donated by Dr. Malin Dollinger, and its restoration and reinstallation over the past decade has been generously funded by the Southwest Foundation for Education and Historic Preservation, the March and Ampel Family Fund, and hundreds of individual donors.
+We are thrilled to announce that the Fox Tucson Theatre Might Wurlitzer Organ is now fully restored.
+This Wurlitzer was originally donated by Dr. Malin Dollinger, and its restoration and reinstallation over the past decade has been generously funded by the Southwest Foundation for Education and Historic Preservation, the March and Ampel Family Fund, and hundreds of other individual donors.

 The restoration process involved carefully disassembling and inspecting parts to then clean, adjust, repair and or replace them (with vintage or reproduction pieces).
 In the words of Fox Board Member, and Organ Task Force Chair, Andy McWhirter, “Those familiar with a Wurlitzer Theatre Organ’s range of sound and the ‘near perfect’ acoustics of the Fox Tucson Theatre are giddy with anticipation as we all wait for that next organist to sit down and perform on our Fox Tucson Theatre Mighty Wurlitzer! “